tatumio/tatum-php/docs/Api/FlowApi.md

 <h4>1 credit per API call.</h4>

- <p>Generate Flow public key from Extended public key.
+ Generate Flow public key from Extended public key.
 This key is added to the address on the blockchain and can control the funds there.
-Public key is generated for the specific index - each extended public key can generate up to 2^31 addresses starting from index 0 until 2^31 - 1.</p>
+Public key is generated for the specific index - each extended public key can generate up to 2^31 addresses starting from index 0 until 2^31 - 1.

 ### Example